Comment on page

 The objective of this section is to provide the user and evaluator of Mayastor with a topological view of the gross anatomy of a Mayastor deployment.
 A description will be made of the expected pod inventory of a correctly deployed cluster, the roles and functions of the constituent pods and related Kubernetes resource types, and of the high level interactions between them and the orchestration thereof.

-The Mayastor pods of a deployment are its principle data plane actors, encapsulating the Mayastor containers which implement the I/O path from the block devices at the persistence layer, up to the relevant initiators on the worker nodes mounting volume claims.
+The io-engine pod encapsulates Mayastor containers, which implement the I/O path from the block devices at the persistence layer, up to the relevant initiators on the worker nodes mounting volume claims.
+The Mayastor process running inside this container performs four major functions:

-- Create and manage storage pools hosted on that node
+- Creates and manages DiskPools hosted on that node.

-- Create and shares "replicas" from storage pools hosted on that node over NVMe-TCP
+- Creates and exposes replicas from DiskPools hosted on that node over NVMe-TCP.

-openebs.io/engine=mayastoras recipients of a Mayastor pod.
-It is in this way that the MayastorNode count and location is set appropriate to the hardware configuration of the worker nodes (i.e. which nodes host the block storage devices to be used), and the capacity and performance demands of the cluster.
+openebs.io/engine=mayastoras recipients of an io-engine pod.
+In this way, the node count and location are set appropriately to the hardware configuration of the worker nodes, and the capacity and performance demands of the cluster.